Thai fishing boat slavery in spotlight at Toronto film festival

-KUALA LUMPUR, Sept 7 (Thomson Reuters Foundation) - The plight of workers trapped in slavery on Thai fishing boats will be cast in the spotlight at the Toronto International Film Festival, with the screening of a documentary aimed at making people think twice about the seafood they consume.
+KUALA LUMPUR (Thomson Reuters Foundation) - The plight of workers trapped in slavery on Thai fishing boats will be cast in the spotlight at the Toronto International Film Festival, with the screening of a documentary aimed at making people think twice about the seafood they consume.

 Ghost Fleet, a 90-minute film backed by Microsoft co-founder Paul Allen, follows the story of a Thai activist and a slavery survivor from Myanmar who risked their lives to free fishermen, some of whom were trapped on boats for years.

-Thailand’s seafood sector has come under scrutiny in recent years as investigations uncovered widespread violations, including forced labour, on boats and in onshore processing facilities.
+Thailand’s seafood sector has come under scrutiny in recent years as investigations uncovered widespread violations, including forced labor, on boats and in onshore processing facilities.

 The film, to be shown on Saturday, provides insight into dramatic stories of fishermen trafficked from countries including Cambodia and Myanmar, said co-director Shannon Service.